Having children out of wedlock was a source of guilt, shame, family dishonour and social disgrace. Dr Margaret Sparrow

 The recent successful referendum to allow abortions in the Republic of Ireland shows the way for New Zealand.

 Back in the 1890s under a Liberal government, and again in the 1930’s under Labour, our country was known as a world renowned social laboratory.
 However we lost our way in later decades and were slow to adopt homosexual law reform and same sex marriages.
+The ones that need an abortion can just call Pregnancy Resource Center and get help.

 Currently we are still arguing over the right to die with dignity and have archaic abortion laws.